zohidjondev/VoxelEngine-Cpp/doc/en/xml-ui-layouts.md

 - `size-func` - element size provider (two numbers), called when the size of the container in which the element is located changes, or when an element is added to the container.
 Can be called before on_hud_open is called.
 - `onclick` - lua function called when an element is clicked.
 - `ondoubleclick` - lua function called when you double click on an element.
+- `onfocus` - lua function called when focusing on an element.
+- `ondefocus` - lua function called when the element loses focus.
 - `tooltip` - tooltip text
 - `tooltip-delay` - tooltip show-up delay
 - `gravity` - automatic positioning of the element in the container.
 (Does not work in automatic containers like panel).
 Values: *top-left, top-center, top-right, center-left, center-center, center-right, bottom-left, bottom-center, bottom-right*.